-The Biointensive Centre is the home of Future Heirlooms, a free and open source seed bank.
-We grow our own locally adapted seeds from the crops in our Research and Demonstration Garden Future Heirlooms.
+The Biointensive Centre is the home of Future Heirlooms, an open-pollinated and open source seed bank.
+We grow our own locally adapted seeds from the crops in our Research and Demonstration Garden.

 Sharing for the Future